uulm-mrm/dynamic_objective_mpc/README.md

->O. Schumann, M. Buchholz, and K. Dietmayer, “Dynamic Objective MPC for Motion Planning of Seamless Docking Maneuvers,” in accepted at IEEE 36th Intelligent Vehicles Symposium (IV), 2025
+>O. Schumann, M. Buchholz, and K. Dietmayer, “Dynamic Objective MPC for Motion Planning of Seamless Docking Maneuvers,” in accepted for publication at IEEE 36th Intelligent Vehicles Symposium (IV), 2025
 >
 This algorithm is based on a model predictive contouring controller (MPCC) created in acados, which is improved by the